Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

-\proof Let $Q = Q(c,d)$ be a bad kite, and assume that $c$ is horizontal, $d$ is vertical, and that $c$ bisects $d$.
-Label the sides of $Q$ by $a,b,e,f$ in cyclic order so that $a,b,c$ bounds a triangle $T$, the side $a$ has negative slope, and $\width(a) < \width (b)$ (see \cref{fig:bad_kite}).
+\proof Let $Q = Q(c,d)$ be a cylindrical kite, and assume that $c$ is horizontal, $d$ is vertical, and that $c$ bisects $d$.
+Label the sides of $Q$ by $a,b,e,f$ in cyclic order so that $a,b,c$ bounds a triangle~$T$, the side $a$ has negative slope, and $\width(a) < \width (b)$ (see \cref{fig:bad_kite}).
 Let $T'$ be the triangle bounded by $c,e,f$.
-Let $C$ be a horizontal cylinder which fulfils the conditions for $Q$ to be a bad kite.
+Let $C$ be a horizontal cylinder which fulfils the conditions for $Q$ to be a cylindrical kite.
 The triangles $T$ and $T'$ form exactly two of the regions of $C - \partial Q$.

 Let $R$ be the region of $C - \partial Q$ meeting $T$ along $a$.
 Then $a$ and $e$ form the adjacent non-horizontal sides of $R$.
 It follows that all other sides of $R$ lie on one boundary component of~$C$.
 Since each region of $C - \partial Q$ is a Euclidean planar polygon, $R$ is isometric to a Euclidean triangle, with its horizontal ``side'' possibly subdivided into several saddle connections.